yonatanorion/Unified-n-Mass-Pendulum-Operator-Framework/README.md

 # Citation

-If this work contributes to your research, please cite the associated manuscript.
+If you use this repository, please cite:

+Rodríguez Arias, Y. A., & Arellano González, S.
+"A Unified Structural and Operator Framework for the Linear n-Mass Pendulum"

+DOI:
+https://zenodo.org/records/20102180
-The reference implementation and validation scripts are publicly archived at Zenodo: https://zenodo.org/records/20102180
+The reference implementation and validation scripts are publicly archived at Zenodo: